andikleen/simple-pt/README.md

 simple-pt consists of a
 * kernel driver
 * sptcmd to collect data from the kernel driver
-* sptdecode to decode PT information
+* sptdecode to display function or instruction traces
 * fastdecode to dump raw PT traces

 It uses the [libipt](https://github.com/01org/processor-trace) PT decoding library